risooonho/Tower-Defense-Game/README.md

 # Tower-Defense-Game
-A basic isometric 2D tower defense game written in C# and made using the Godot game engine.
-Made to learn how to create and use isometric Tile Maps as well as grasp isometric movement.
+A basic Top Down 2D tower defense game written in C# and made using the Godot game engine.
+Made to learn how to create and use Tile Maps and Tile Sets as well more advanced aspects of C#.
 Tiles and assets created using Adobe Illustrator.